OPUS DEI - CRITICISM #2

 LUKE

 --I agree totally but this is not the point of the argument, to know if monarchy is good.
-The point is that all authoritarians, like the jesuits in the religious area, are not fascists, since they could be monarchists.
-Monarchy is used here as an example to prove a point about the FORM of reasoning, not its matter.
+The point is that all authoritarians,

 .